T

 Insider tips

-• Purchase a Berlin WelcomeCard for free public transport and discounts on attractions.
+• Consider purchasing a WelcomeCard for public transport and discounts on attractions.

-• Berlin's public transport (U-Bahn, S-Bahn, trams, buses) is efficient; use it to navigate between sites.
+• Berlin's public transport system (U-Bahn, S-Bahn, trams, buses) is efficient and extensive.

-• Many museums offer free admission on the first Sunday of the month; check schedules if your visit aligns.
+• Many museums offer free admission on the first Sunday of the month; check schedules.

 Packing highlights